-due process status.
-Overall, despite that a biological father's parental rights are regarded as secondary to the biological mother's, a biological father's parental rights are presumed superior to the parental rights of a third party.
+notice requirement, holding that a biological father must exert some effort to establish a relationship with his child to receive the constitutional due process protection of required consent prior to the adoption of his child.
+However, states in this latter category differ in terms of the effort required to achieve parental due process status.
+Overall, despite the fact that a biological father's parental rights are regarded as secondary to the biological mother's, a biological father's parental rights are presumed superior to the parental rights of a third party.
 Courts consider the natural relationship between a parent and a child presumptively to be in the best interest of the child, even if the child is born out of wedlock.
-139

 Critics who find sex bias in adoption laws highlight that these differences derive from the idea "that men generally abandon their illegitimate children and must prove otherwise if they have not, and that unmarried women never do, thus, no proof [of a relationship between parent and child] is required of them."
 Critics claim that statutes and case law perpetuate gender-based roles by adopting these assumptions.
 In these roles, men are "the masters of their own fates" and choose whether or not to exercise their rights to non-marital children, but women are assumed to be involved with and responsible for their children.
-One out of four, or 18.4 million, children in America live in a home without their biological, step, or adoptive fathers.
-Despite these current problems, the laws have progressed significantly since the nineteenth century, when men had no legal responsibility for or relationship with their illegitimate children.
+According